-Diabetic ketoacidosis definition and facts
+Diabetic ketoacidosis facts

 - Diabetic ketoacidosis is a life-threatening complication of type 1 diabetes (though rare, it can occur in people with type 2 diabetes) that occurs when the body produces high levels of ketones due to lack of insulin.